Protect .NET Core 6.0 Web Application (Razor Pages) with IBM Security Verify

 Create a .NET Core new web application using the following command:

-dotnet new webapp
+dotnet new webapp -

 Install the

-package using NuGet (click here). -
+Microsoft.AspNetCore.Authentication.OpenIdConnectpackage using NuGet (click here). -

 Add the following code to the top of the

-file.using Microsoft.AspNetCore.Authentication; using Microsoft.AspNetCore.Authentication.Cookies; using Microsoft.AspNetCore.Authentication.OpenIdConnect;
+Program.csfile.using Microsoft.AspNetCore.Authentication; using Microsoft.AspNetCore.Authentication.Cookies; using Microsoft.AspNetCore.Authentication.OpenIdConnect; -

 In

-, add the following lines of code:In the above code, replace the following with the values ISV returned:builder.Services.AddAuthentication(x => { x.DefaultScheme = CookieAuthenticationDefaults.AuthenticationScheme; x.DefaultChallengeScheme = OpenIdConnectDefaults.AuthenticationScheme; x.DefaultAuthenticateScheme = OpenIdConnectDefaults.AuthenticationScheme; }) .AddCookie(x => { x.Cookie.HttpOnly = true; x.ExpireTimeSpan = TimeSpan.FromHours(2); }) .AddOpenIdConnect(options => { options.ClientId = "{client_id}"; options.ClientSecret = "{client_secret}"; options.Authority = "{tenant_id}/oidc/endpoint/default"; options.SignInScheme = "Cookies"; options.ResponseType = "code"; options.Scope.Add("openid"); options.Scope.Add("profile"); options.Scope.Add("email"); options.GetClaimsFromUserInfoEndpoint = true; options.SaveTokens = true; });
+Program.csdirectly beneathbuilder.Services.AddRazorPages();, add the following lines of code:In the above code, replace the following with the values ISV returned:builder.Services.AddAuthentication(x => { x.DefaultScheme = CookieAuthenticationDefaults.AuthenticationScheme; x.DefaultChallengeScheme = OpenIdConnectDefaults.AuthenticationScheme; x.DefaultAuthenticateScheme = OpenIdConnectDefaults.AuthenticationScheme; }) .AddCookie(x => { x.Cookie.HttpOnly = true; x.ExpireTimeSpan = TimeSpan.FromHours(2); }) .AddOpenIdConnect(options => { options.ClientId = "{client_id}"; options.ClientSecret = "{client_secret}"; options.Authority = "{tenant_id}/oidc/endpoint/default"; options.SignInScheme = "Cookies"; options.ResponseType = "code"; options.Scope.Add("openid"); options.Scope.Add("profile"); options.Scope.Add("email"); options.GetClaimsFromUserInfoEndpoint = true; options.SaveTokens = true; });- Replace

-value returned from ISV. - Replace
+"{client_id}"withclientIdvalue returned from ISV. - Replace

-value returned from ISV. - Replace
+"{client_secret}"with theclientSecretvalue returned from ISV. - Replace

-with your ISV tenant url (e.g.https://demo.verify.ibm.com/oidc/endpoint/default
+"{tenant_id}/oidc/endpoint/default"with your ISV tenant url (e.g.https://demo.verify.ibm.com/oidc/endpoint/default)

 - Replace